idlemouse/mphyg--film-ex-oct-15/gene_hackman.md

-# A biography of Gene Hackman
+# A biography of Gene Heeckman
 =====
 ## Awards
 * 2002 - The Royal Tenenbaums - Golden Globe -  Best Actor